Boston University School of Medicine (BUSM) Clerkships & Subinternships

 MED MS 311: Surgery Clerkship (eight weeks)

 During the eight-week Surgery Clerkship, students are assigned to a four-week rotation in general surgery at one of six sites: Boston Medical Center, the West Roxbury VA Hospital, Cape Cod Hospital, Roger Williams Medical Center, MetroWest, or Kaiser Santa Clara Medical Center.
-Students also do two rotations (two weeks each) of other surgical subspecialties such as vascular surgery, thoracic surgery, anesthesiology, minimally invasive surgery, or acute care/trauma surgery.
+Students also do two rotations (two weeks each) of other surgical subspecialties such as vascular surgery, anesthesiology, minimally invasive surgery, or acute care/trauma surgery, and a limited number of slots in orthopedics, urology, and otolaryngology.
 Each of these rotations includes experience in the OR.
 All rotations except anesthesiology include experience as part of the surgical team caring for patients on the surgical wards, and outpatient care in surgical clinics.
 Students work directly with faculty in the OR, in the clinic, and in regular meetings with their preceptors.
-All students return to Boston Medical Center for didactics on Fridays, and they participate in educational conferences with the residents and attendings.
+All students (except those at Kaiser) return to Boston Medical Center for didactics on Fridays, and they participate in educational conferences with the residents and attendings.

 MED MS 312: Obstetrics and Gynecology Clerkship (six weeks)

 An Obstetrics and Gynecology Clerkship is one of the core clinical rotations in the medical school curriculum due to its unique focus on female reproductive health and dysfunction.
 In addition, OB/GYN providers are Women’s Health advocates who promote education, safe pregnancy, health maintenance and prevention of sexually transmitted diseases, and reproductive cancers.
 This clerkship emphasizes the doctor-patient relationship, interviewing skills, mastery of the pelvic and breast examination, patient safety, and clinical problem solving in patient care.
 The foundation that students will gain—in obtaining skills and knowledge to become a comprehensive health provider for women—will be integral to their education in health care and policy, regardless of future specialty choice.
 For clerkship students interested in women’s health, there is ample opportunity to familiarize themselves with the wide variety of career choices available within the field of Obstetrics and Gynecology.
-There are six locations of the clerkship available: Boston Medical Center, MetroWest Medical Center in Framingham (MWMC), Beverly Hospital in Beverly, Mt.
-Auburn Hospital in Cambridge, Lahey Medical Center in Burlington, and Jordan Hospital in Plymouth.
+This clerkship offers students opportunities to improve core skills in screening patients for lack of material resources, and anchors students in the context of safe care with workshops on learning from error.
+Nine locations of the clerkship are available: Boston Medical Center, BMC/Lahey Clinic (inpatient GYN), MetroWest Medical Center in Framingham (MWMC), Beverly Hospital in Beverly, Mt.
+Auburn Hospital in Cambridge, Lahey Medical Center in Burlington, and Beth Israel–Plymouth, Kaiser San Jose, and St. Elizabeth’s, Brighton.

 MED MS 313: Pediatric Clerkship (six weeks)